Renovation

 If you're a shareholder in a co-op, the landlord-tenant structure of these types of buildings protects you through the warranty of habitability.
 The board is responsible for maintaining habitable living conditions.
 Your co-op board will probably push back on very high-end repairs so if that's the case, you may have to come to a compromise.
 If the leak was your fault, the repair costs will typically fall to you.

 Some restoration companies will take care of all the time consuming administrative work as well as the remediation and repairs.
-Gross suggests you ask for very detailed estimates so the work can be split up or broken out if necessary based on liability.
-Most of all, he says, don't get pushed around.
+Gross suggested you ask for very detailed estimates so the work can be split up or broken out if necessary based on liability.
+Most of all, he said, don't get pushed around.
 "It’s your home, you get to decide who fixes it—no one can tell you who to use."

 Brick Underground articles occasionally include the expertise of, or information about, advertising partners when relevant to the story.
 We will never promote an advertiser's product without making the relationship clear to our readers.